MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 monikerRange: '>= tfs-2017'
 ---

-# Set up and administer Microsoft Code Search and Work Item Search
+# Set up and administer Code Search and Work Item Search

 In this topic: